More Fallout For O.C. Dental Clinic That Allegedly Infected Children

 The clinic was closed twice after the Health Department found bacteria in the clinic’s water supply.

 “They became infected,” said attorney, Dan Hodes, “There was a water issue.
-There was an over treatment issue issue.
+There was an overtreatment issue.
 And this resulted in infection and in many cases removal of portions of jaw — serious stuff for little kids.”

 Attorney Tom Cifarelli represents five of the children.